dnlbauer/bh24-ro-crate-extension/README.md

 This structure is particularly useful for projects requiring a modular approach, where the main data repository (./) can be accompanied by one or more specialized workflows or datasets that need to link to each others files.

+# o-crate-multiple-entrypoints-workflow-and-process

+Also shows an example on how RO-Crates could be expanded for multiple entry points.
+This shows how a workflow run can be decomposed into an entry point for the workflow RO-Crate (only the executable workflow), and another entry point for the process run RO-Crate representing the execution of said workflow.